Entity Definition

 Here is an example visualization of entity-centric open data, taken from the paper about it.

-In this visualization, the images that are used to visualize a class, are archetypes from the viewpoint of the viewer.
+In this visualization, the images used to visualize a class are archetypes from the viewer's viewpoint.
 The better we select archetypes of the viewers, the better a picture is understood.

 Read More